-The medium-term policy focus of the DEA is on job creation and sustainable development.
+Over the medium term, the department will focus on creating job opportunities through the EPWP in moving towards a green economy; enforcing and monitoring compliance with environmental legislation; conserving marine ecosystems; investing in biodiversity; monitoring climate change and air quality; and managing waste.
 The National Development Plan (NDP) aims to create five million jobs by 2030, and the department will contribute to this aim by creating jobs in the environment sector.